bibekanandadatta/JHU-Dissertation-Template/README.md

 - If you have your Overleaf and GitHub account linked and want to have copies of the project in both places, you can **fork** this repository.
 Then go to Overleaf and click on **New Project** -> **Import from GitHub**, it should list the forked project for listing.
 Once imported, you can start working on Overleaf.
 But Overleaf and GitHub will not sync automatically; you will have to do it to have an updated version on GitHub.

-Once you have imported the project, you need to compile the `00-main.tex` file using the `pdflatex` option (default on Overleaf) which will call all the auxiliary files included to produce the final PDF.
+- Once you have imported the project, you need to compile the `00-main.tex` file using the `pdflatex` option (default on Overleaf) which will call all the auxiliary files included to produce the final PDF.
 It should compile without any error on Overleaf.
 There might be warnings, but you can ignore them.

+Although it is very convenient to write your document on Overleaf, consider backing up your work on Overleaf using Git or GitHub integration or Dropbox sync feature.

 ### Generating PDF/A compliant output file for the JH Library on Overleaf